Our Team | Nuestro Equipo

 Doctor of Philosophy in Counseling Psychology

 Alexis D. Faison, PhD graduated in 2024.
-Starting in the fall of 2024, Dr. Faison will begin her position as assistant clinical professor in the School of Counseling and Counseling Psychology at ASU.
+She is currently an assistant clinical professor in the School of Counseling and Counseling Psychology at ASU.

 Jorge Ballesteros, PhD graduated in 2022 from the counseling psychology program at Arizona State University.
 Dr. Ballesteros is a Sport Psychologist at Pepperdine University within their Athletic and Counseling Center departments.